A decoupling approach to the quantum capacity: Application to memoryless channels

 \section{Application to memoryless channels}

-In this section, we complete the proof of the coding theorem by applying the one-shot result (Theorem~\ref{theo:oneshot}) of the previous section to channels of the form $\CN^{\otimes n}$.
-The rough idea is that it will be possible to replace the quantities appearing on the r.h.s.\ of (\ref{eqn:oneshotresult}) by entropic quantities because of the memoryless structure of the channel.
+In this section, we complete the proof of the coding theorem by applying the one-shot result (Theorem~\ref{theo:oneshot}) of the previous section to channels of the form $\CN^{\otimes n}$ obtaining, for any $\ph^{A'}$, codes achieving rates arbitrarily close to $I_c(\ph^{A'},\CN)$.
+The rough idea is that it will be possible to replace the quantities appearing on the r.h.s.\ of (\ref{eqn:oneshot}) by entropic quantities because of the memoryless structure of the channel.
 As a first step to making this idea precise, we begin by recalling some needed ideas from the method of types.
-Given a length-$n$ sequence $x^n=x_1x_2\cdots x_n$ of symbols from a finite set $\CX$, the \emph{type} of $x^n$ is a vector $t = (t_x)_x$ of probabilities associated to $x^n$, where $t_x$ is the relative frequency of $x$ in $x^n$; i.e.\ the number of times the symbol $x$ appears in the sequence $x^n$, divided by $n$.
-We will say that $t$ is an $n$-\emph{type}.
-If we are given an orthonormal basis $\{\ket{x}^A\}_{x\in \CX}$ for a finite-dimensional Hilbert space $A$, the $n$-fold tensor product $A^n$ decomposes as a direct sum of subspaces $A^n = \bigoplus_t A_t$, where the summation is over all $n$-types of tensor products of basis vectors.
-Any finite-dimensional density matrix $\ph^A$ with a given spectral decomposition $\ph^A = \sum_x p_x\proj{x}^A$ gives rise to an orthonormal basis for $A$ which induces a decomposition of $A^n$ into typical subspaces.
-In this case, we will say that $t$ is an \emph{$n$-type for $\ph^A$} and that $A_t$ is a \emph{typical subspace} for $\ph^A$.
-Given an $n$-type $t$, we will write $\Pi^{A}_t$ for the \emph{typical projection} on $A^n$ with support $A_t$.
-For each $\delta > 0$ and each $n$, we may associate to $\ph^A$ its $\delta$-\emph{typical projection}

-onto its $\delta$-\emph{typical subspace} $A_\d$ of $A^n$.
-We shall need the following theorem, which we prove at the end of this section.
+Consider a density matrix with spectral decomposition $\ph^{A'} = \sum_x p_x\proj{x}^A$.
+Its $n$'th tensor power can be written as